MickWest/sitrec/README.md

 prod_path: 'c:\\Users\\Fred\\sitrec-deploy'
 ```

-## sitrec/sitrecServer/config.php
+## sitrec/config/config.php

-All the server configuration files have been consolidated into sitrecServer/config.php.
+All the server configuration files have been consolidated into config/config.php.
 It sets up
 - the directory structure for the cache files
-- Credentials for site like mapbox, amazon S3, space-data, etc
+- Credentials for site like mapbox, amazon S3, space-data, etc are now in shared.env
 - Some flags and other setting

 Read the comments in the file.
 There's a config.php.example file to use as a starting point